Judging

 a) Environmental Impact: How deeply has the team considered the project’s interaction with living environments?
 How might the project change the living environment, both immediately and gradually, locally and globally?

-b) Efficiency/Life Cycle: How well does the team consider the use of resources (e.g. water, feedstocks, energy, labor, etc.)?
-Has the team considered the product’s entire life cycle?
-How is it sourced?
-Can it be recycled or reused in other ways?
+b) Resources and Life Cycle: How well does the team consider the sourcing and use of resources (e.g. water, feedstocks, living material, energy, labor, etc.)?
+Has the team considered the project’s entire life cycle?
+Has the team demonstrated an understanding of the project’s outputs, and does the project necessitate addressing waste streams through principles such as circular design thinking?

 RISK: